Klipper3d/klipper/docs/Config_Reference.md

 #leds:
 #   A list of LEDs to put in the group.
 Every chain in a new line with the chain
 #   name, optionally followed by the index range in brackets.
 Ranges can be
 #   combined by separating them with a comma.
+LEDs are indexed in the order they
+#   are configured.
 Example:
-#   neopixel:my_neopixel (2-4,6-7,10)
+#   my_neopixel (2-4,6-7,10)
+#   my_dotstar
 ```
 ## Additional servos, buttons, and other pins